viafoura/Viafoura-Examples/README.md

-Here you will find a collection of various samples showing integration with the Viafoura platform.

-# iOS and Android Full Mobile SDK
+# iOS and Android Mobile SDKs
-Some clients have a "Mobile-First" Approach to their strategies and as such prefer to have viafoura as a native application (as opposed to the webview rendered version).
-Understanding this need, we have a full SDK for both iOS and Android available for our clients.
-Please contact us, and we will provide you with our AMAZING SDK.
+Viafoura’s iOS and Android SDKs empower you to deliver the best engagement experience to your audience no matter what device they’re on.
+Don't waste time sorting out JSON responses and error handling, we've taken care of that for you.
+We also expose data models that make it easy to retrieve, capture, and present data.
+* iOS Getting Started Guide and Reference Documentation.
+* Android Getting Started Guide and Reference Documentation.

 # Mobile Webview Integration
-Viafoura social plugins work out of the box in any mobile environment as it is responsive by default.
-Some clients prefer to load the viafoura social plugins in a webview inside an app.
-To do this, some considerations need to be made for the login flow, and we have provided example apps that show a working example of this for both iOS (https://github.com/viafoura/Viafoura-Examples/tree/master/iOS-Login-UIWebView-Example-App) and Android (https://github.com/viafoura/Viafoura-Examples/tree/master/Android-Login-WebView-Example-App).
+Viafoura social plugins are built to work out-of-the-box on phones and tablet devices through responsive user interface design.
+When loading our plugins in a webview inside a mobile app, some considerations may need to be made for the login workflow.

-# Cookie Login Integration
-Some clients have their own login (i.e. Authentication) systems and would like to integrate that with viafoura.
-This example code (https://github.com/viafoura/Viafoura-Examples/tree/master/cookie-login) provides a working example of a how an endpoint to verify a cookie (for the purpose of Authentication) can look like.
+* iOS example login workflow [app](https://github.com/viafoura/Viafoura-Examples/tree/master/iOS-Login-UIWebView-Example-App) and [documentation](https://github.com/viafoura/Viafoura-Examples/raw/master/iOS-Login-UIWebView-Example-App/Viafoura%20UIWebView%20Integration.pdf).
+* Android example login workflow [app](https://github.com/viafoura/Viafoura-Examples/tree/master/Android-Login-WebView-Example-App) and [documentation](https://github.com/viafoura/Viafoura-Examples/raw/master/Android-Login-WebView-Example-App/Viafoura%20Android%20WebView%20Integration.pdf).